astrotars/the-stream-swiftui/README.md

 }
 ```

-The cool thing is, since we already built our `FeedView` for our `ProfileView`, we're basically done.
+The cool thing is since we already built our `FeedView` for our `ProfileView`, we're done.
 We simply fetch the `.timeline` feed items and display them with the `FeedView`.